First presidency of Rafael Caldera: Background

-Democracy functioned, but did not fulfil everybody's expectations.
-Pérez Jiménez himself won election to a seat in the Senate, but when he returned in the belief that Venezuela would respect the election result, the adecos had already had their judges issue orders of arrest on one pretext or another and at the airport Pérez Jiménez was mobbed by adeco thugs.
-He fled Venezuela, never to return from his Madrid mansion.
-This was a demonstration that elections in Venezuela had to be won by the right people or else.
-And not only that: the democratic Venezuelan government wasn’t even respectful of Venezuelan civil liberties as was shown when Caldera had a disrespectful magazine with a respectable circulation, called Reventon, shut down by the military with the charge that it had insulted the armed forces by saying that some soldiers were gay (statistically inevitable).
 In his political past, Caldera had been pro-business, but in his incarnation as president he increased government intervention in the economy.
 He was hamstrung by Congress, which was controlled by the adecos, so bureaucracy was kept at the same level it had been, but the new government applied the "to the victors belong the spoils" practice.
 The leftist parties, of which now there were many more than in 1958, were legalized.
 Towards the end of his government, oil prices increased but fiscal revenues came into the state's coffers too late for Caldera to use them to shape up his party's muscles.
 There was also a building boom in Caracas but the new constructions were going up but not into the market.